Oron people: Origin and migration

+The predominant paternal haplogroup among the Oron is E1b1a1-M2.
+The ancestors of the Oron originally came from Northeast Africa and moved around the Green Sahara.
+The gradual movement of the Proto Oron to the Cross River Region may have been associated with the expansion of Sahel agriculture in the African Neolithic period, following the desiccation of the Sahara in c.
+3500 BCE.

-Generally most historians believe that Otong the putative ancestor of the Ebughu group, 'Ntekim' the putative ancestor of Idua (Asang) group, 'Okobo' the putative ancestor of the Okobo group who is of Obolo ancestry and Oron Ukpabang group are from the stock of Abang, the Enwangs are of Iboku ancestry, meanwhile the Efiat group is a mixture of Oron, Efik, Ibibio and the Cameroons ancestry.
+Generally, most historians believe that Otong the putative ancestor of the Ebughu group, 'Ntekim' the putative ancestor of Idua (Asang) group, 'Okobo' the putative ancestor of the Okobo group who is of Obolo ancestry and Oron Ukpabang group are from the stock of Abang, the Enwangs are of Iboku ancestry, meanwhile the Efiat group is a mixture of Oron, Efik, Ibibio and the Cameroons ancestry.

 Oron being in existence in the pre-colonial period of Nigeria and was formerly a part of the province called the South-Eastern state, they were later part of Cross River State and now part of Akwa Ibom State in Nigeria.

 Oron people own up to the fact that the Ibeno, who dwell among the Ekids share similar ancestral history with them.

 The Oron people recognises the Efik people, Obolo people, Ibeno and Ekid people as part of their ancestral family but many controversy states that the relationship of Oron with Ekid is said to have gone sour when the Eket under the regime of Brigadier General U.J.
 Esuene declared and agreed to be called a subgroup of the Ibibio nation to gain political relevance and advantage.
 U.J.
 Esuene was also said to have denied the Oron people of the opportunity to site the Exxon Mobile's first terminal in Mbo, Akwa Ibom and Effiat Oron areas of Oron Nation.

 Another common controversy that describes the worsened relationship between Oron and Eket is the accusation that General Esuene was the one who ordered the bombing of Urue Oruko (Oruko Market), a region at the heart of Oron where several hundred of Oron people (mostly traders and women) were killed during the Nigerian Civil War in the late 1960s.
 This unfortunate event has been observed in Oron to be the most tragic in the history of the Nigerian Civil War.

 The traditional origin and migration pattern of the six multi-ethnic groups that make up Oron Nation are known from oral histories.